JMariadlcs/nfts-full-repo/README.md

 3. Dynamic SVG NFT ✅.
     - Pros: Data is on-chain.
     - Cons: Much more expensive.
+    - Objetives: Mint an NFT based on the price of ETH
+        - If ETHprice > someNumer: NFT1
+        - if ETHprice < someNumber: NFT2

 ## CREATE SIMILAR PROJECT FROM SCRATCH